 You will also need to have some fundamental ADB drivers installed on your system.
 You can get universal ADB drivers who work for all phones, from here.

-So now, you’re set to launch recovery on your LG G3.
+So now, you’re set to launch recovery on your Root LG G3.
 Now connect the phone to the PC via USB and follow these simple steps:

 - Accept the USB debugging prompt that you might get on your phone upon connection.